 It puts the change in price down to a 9.2% increase in external costs over the past year, made up from a 9% increase in wholesale gas and electricity costs and a 30% increase in costs related to delivering government policies such renewable energy schemes.

-Meanwhile, more than two million SSE Energy customers, including some whose energy is supplied under the M&S Energy brand, will see bills rise by an average of £76 a year - that's a 6.7% increase on the cost of a dual fuel bill.
+Meanwhile, more than two million SSE Energy customers, including some whose energy is supplied under the M&S Energy brand, saw their bills rise by an average of £76 a year - gas prices jumped by 5.7%, while electricity went up 7.7% on July 11, making for a 6.7% increase on the cost of a dual fuel bill.

 The start of May saw Npower announce a price rise of 5.3% - equal to a £64 a year increase onto the bills of a million dual fuel customers - to take effect on June 17.